AkkarinForest/Haskell-Workshop/intro-1/README.md

 #### String type

 In its basic version, Haskell considers strings to be just a list of characters.
-However, you will notice `String` and `Text` used quite often as well.
+In the documentation you will often see it as `[Char]`.
+However, by using libraries and language extensions in the code we will often use `String` and `Text`.
 For now, you can think of them as the same types.
-Later we will discover what possibilities they provide.
+Later we will discover what different possibilities they provide.

 ## Typing Checking